ComputerKWasTaken/BetterEcosystemProjectManagement/BetterDungeon.md

 ### Critical
 <!-- App-breaking, immediate fix required -->
-- Try Mode Issues
-    - The Try mode feature (the feature where we add a dice roll action mechanic as an input option) is messed up in its positioning.
-The element that displays the user's set Success chance seemingly replaces the text input box, making it impossible to edit the input, rendering the mode useless.
-We'll have to use what we know about the current AI Dungeon DOM to redefine where we place the element to ensure we don't block the input area.

 ### Major
 <!-- Significant impact on functionality -->

 ### Minor
 <!-- Small issues, low impact -->
-- Markdown Formatting Issues
-    - The automatic formatting instructions feature requires fixes.
-It tries to navigate to the Adventure tab but fails (same issue affects the Story Card scanner).
-The root cause is likely in ai-dungeon-service.js, since the same navigation failure occurs there.
-Oddly, opening the Settings panel works fine, so the problem is specific to Adventure tab navigation.
-This is probably due to recent AI Dungeon back-end updates that broke element references.
-(Story Card scanner has the same underlying issue)
-    - **Update**: `ai-dungeon-service.js` revamp addresses this — `isSettingsPanelOpen()` was checking for a `"General"` tab that doesn't exist (the actual tab is `"Gameplay"`).
-Also added `[aria-label="Close settings"]` as a faster/more reliable panel detection method, a generic `selectTab()` with DOM re-find after click, and broadened `isTabSelected()` class checks.
-Navigation flows now use a shared `_navigateToSettingsTab()` helper. **Needs live testing.**

 ### Trivial
 <!-- Cosmetic or negligible -->